POS-IOS-I-OBEBOS/-8/README.md

 administrator IDs and channel IDs with invite links.
 Example values are shown in the fields.
 After pressing "Запустить" the bot starts and a separate log window displays all operations.
 The log window also shows real-time graphs for CPU and memory usage: bars fill from green to red as load increases.
+You can copy any text from this window or paste values using the standard clipboard shortcuts.
 If an error occurs it is described in the log window along with a suggestion for how to fix it.
 The bottom of the log window contains a small form for checking invoices on the FSRAR service: enter the TNN and FSRAR ID and press "Запросить".
 A captcha appears in a new window with a field for the